eliotstock/host/STAKING.md

 ## Staking

 1. Get yourself a new account to use as the fee recipient address.
 Should be on a hardware wallet, seed phrase secure etc. Don't worry about the withdrawal account at this point.
-1. Do the Staking Launchpad stuff at: https://launchpad.ethereum.org/en/generate-keys
+1. On the staking machine:
     1. Download, extract and tidy up the staking deposit CLI.
         1. `cd /data`
         1. `wget https://github.com/ethereum/staking-deposit-cli/releases/download/v2.3.0/staking_deposit-cli-76ed782-linux-amd64.tar.gz`